-- Changes to the Bachelor of Science in Hotel and Restaurant Management: Replace ENGL 516 with ENGL 517 under general requirements.
+• Changes to the Bachelor of Science in Hotel and Restaurant Management: Replace ENGL 516 with ENGL 517 under general requirements.
 Under Professional Studies, HRIMD 120 has increased one credit hour thus increasing Professional Studies from 37 to 38 credit hours.
 Under Professional Electives, delete HRIMD 425 and HRIMD 665, and increase the credit hours in HRIMD 463 from 2 to 3 thus changing professional electives from 15 hours to 14 hours.
 Total credit hours for graduation have not changed.
-(See pages 5-7 of white sheets for more detail). - 3.
-Approve the following course and curriculum changes as approved by the College of Technology & Aviation on October 16, 2007:
+(See pages 5-7 of white sheets for more detail).

+3. Senator Carroll moved to approve the following course and curriculum changes as approved by the College of Technology & Aviation on October 16, 2007: